Spore (2008 video game): Space Stage

 In the Space Stage, the player has access to a galactic map for interstellar travel.

 The Space Stage provides new goals and paths as the player's species begins to spread through the galaxy.
 The game adopts the principle of mediocrity, as there are numerous forms of life scattered throughout the galaxy.

 The player controls a single spaceship, built at the beginning of the Space Stage.
 The player can travel by clicking on other planets and moons and stars, though each jump costs energy.
 Later in the game, the player can purchase a wormhole key which enables them to travel through black holes, offering instant transportation to a sister black hole.
 There are around 500,000 planets in the game's galaxy orbiting around 100,000 stars (including Earth and its star, Sol).

 Players can visit and explore all rocky planets with all their lifeforms and geologic structure.
 These planets can also be terraformed and colonized.
 The colonization of new worlds makes the player's civilization more influential and increases its income.

 Players can make contact with other space-faring civilizations, or "empires", which sport many different personalities and worldviews, ranging from diplomatic and polite species willing to ally, to distrustful, fanatical empires more willing to wage war.
 Completing missions for an empire improves the player's relationship with them, as does trading and assisting in fending off attacks.
 When the player has become allied with an empire, they can ask certain favors of the empire.
 If the player becomes enemies with an empire, they will send a small fleet of ships to attack the player's ship as soon as they enter their territory.

 One of the main goals in the Space Stage is for the player to push their way toward a supermassive black hole at the galaxy's center, which introduces the game's final antagonists, the Grox, a unique species of cybernetic aliens with a powerful empire of 2,400 systems surrounding the core.
 Getting to the center of the galaxy and entering starts a cinematic in which the player is introduced to Steve.
 After the cinematic dialogue with Steve ends the player is shot out of the black hole, and gets rewarded with the Staff of Life.

 Another major goal in the game is to eradicate the Grox, which yields an achievement.

 Removed stages

-Several other stages were mentioned at various points by the developers, including a Molecular Stage, an Aquatic Stage, a City Stage, and a Terraforming Stage.
-These stages were scrapped.
+Several other stages were mentioned at various points by the developers, including: